zacharyboelter/movie-recommendation-app/README.md

 ### Streaming Availability

 - See which streaming platforms a movie is available on.
+(Streaming Availability By Movie of the Night API)

 ## Getting Started